 Cucumber is mainly used in salads, soups, sandwiches, and juices.
 There is also the famous cucumber water, which is a low-cost, easy-to-make drink that has many health benefits when consumed regularly.

 Depending on the recipe you have in mind, you can try one of the following cucumber alternatives.

 Among all vegetables that look like cucumbers, zucchini takes the crown.
-In fact, the common dark-green variety of zucchini you can usually find in stores is so similar to cucumbers that the two fruits are often confused for each other.
+In fact, the common dark-green variety of zucchini you can usually find in stores is so similar to cucumbers that the two fruits are often confused with each other.

 Zucchini has a mild sweet taste and is incredibly versatile.
 They can be cooked in almost every way, but it is not recommended to boil them because their core tends to become mushy when cooked for too long or in too much water.

 This cucumber-like vegetable doesn’t need to be peeled and it can also be sliced thin and eaten raw.
 One of the easiest and most delicious ways to enjoy zucchini is to slow-cook them in a frying pan with oil, salt, and diced onions.
 They will make for a flavorful side dish or work as a tasty pasta sauce.